-PHY 2049.
-PHYSICS II WITH CALCULUS: 4 Credits, 4 Hour - Lecture.
-(Spring)
+PHY 2049, PHYSICS II WITH CALCULUS: 4 Credits, 4 Hour - Lecture, (Spring)

-This is the sequel course to PHY 2048 and is designed for students majoring in engineering, physics and other sciences.
-This course includes properties of matter, electricity, and magnetism, AC and DC circuits, light and optics and special relativity and quantum mechanics.
+For students majoring in engineering, physics and other sciences which include: properties of matter, electricity, and magnetism, AC and DC circuits, light and optics and special relativity and quantum mechanics.
 Prerequisite: Minimum grades of "C" in PHY 2048 and MAC 2311.